-The RRM and RGG domains of Npl3 are known to have RNA-binding activity (63,75).
+The RRM and RGG domains of Npl3 are known to have RNA-binding activity (64).
 Indeed, RRM1 adopts a canonical fold.
-In contrast, RRM2 lacks the conserved RNP1 and RNP2 motifs and instead features a conserved sequence motif "SWQDLKD" in helix α 1, characteristic of a non-canonical, so-called pseudo-RRM domain (63,64,66).
+In contrast, RRM2 lacks the conserved RNP1 and RNP2 motifs and instead features a conserved sequence motif 'SWQDLKD' in helix α1, characteristic of a noncanonical, so-called pseudo-RRM domain (64-66).
 Here, we present a structural model for the tandem RRM domains that shows a large positively charged surface of Npl3 including the linker connecting the two RRM domains.

 Our RNA-binding studies show distinct binding preferences for the two RRM domains.
 The canonical RRM1 recognizes a CC motif and the non-canonical RRM2 shows specificity for a GG motif.
-Accordingly, the binding affinity of the tandem RRM1,2 domains to CN--AA RNA (N being any nucleotide) is significantly lower (150-fold) compared to a CN-GG RNA ligand.
-Interestingly, the AGCACCGUGGAGA RNA binds to RRM1-RRM2 with 5' to 3' orientation, different to most other tandem RRM domains.
+Accordingly, the binding affinity of the tandem RRM1,2 domains to CN-AA RNA (N being any nucleotide) is significantly lower (150-fold) compared to a CN-GG RNA ligand.
+Interestingly, the AGCACCGUGGAGA RNA binds to RRM1-RRM2 with 5' to 3' orientation, in contrast to most other tandem RRM domains.
 The two RRM domains are partially prearranged for RNA binding, and, consistently, the overall domain arrangement of the free and RNA-bound tandem RRM domains is relatively similar.
-The short linker is flexible in the absence of RNA, potentially allowing fine-tuning of the domain arrangement to optimize RNA recognition.
-Npl3 is homologous to human SRSF1, and our analysis indeed confirms that the RNA-binding preferences for RRM1 and RRM2 are comparable to human SRSF1 (65,66).
+The short linker shows some flexibility in the absence of RNA, potentially allowing finetuning of the domain arrangement to optimize RNA recognition.
+Npl3 is homologous to human SRSF1, and our analysis indeed confirms that the RNA-binding preferences for RRM1 and RRM2 are comparable to human SRSF1 (66,67)

-Surprisingly, our data show that the linker connecting RRM1 and RRM2 strongly contributes to RNA binding (Supplementary Figure S8A).
+Surprisingly, our data show that the linker connecting RRM1 and RRM2 strongly contributes to RNA binding.
 Notably, the overall reduction in RNA-binding affinity upon linker mutation observed in vitro correlates well with effects observed in vivo.
-Likely, the increased flexibility by replacing the proline and charge reversal by two aspartates in this region contribute to a reduction in RNA-binding affinity.
+The increased flexibility by replacing the proline affects the domain orientation as indicated by our SAXS data and together with the introduction of negatively charged aspartates rationalizes the reduced RNA-binding affinity.
 Interestingly, the RRM1 mutation also reduces RNA binding by 15-fold compared to the wt protein, suggesting an important role for the tyrosine hydroxyl and altered stacking interactions.
-The mutation in RRM2 leads to domain unfolding, which rationalizes the significantly reduced binding affinity (~7 fold) to CN--GG RNA.
-Interestingly, no well-defined RNA-binding motif has been identified in vivo (76).
-This may reflect that differential contributions of the two tandem domains of Npl3 may enable binding to distinct substrates depending on the process.
-Taken together, our NMR and biochemical data demonstrate a critical role of the Npl3 linker, the conserved sequence motifs in RRM1 and the non-canonical RRM2 for RNA binding.
+The mutation in RRM2 leads to domain unfolding, which rationalizes the significantly reduced binding affinity (\sim 7 fold) to CN-GG RNA.
+Interestingly, no well-defined RNA-binding motif has been identified in vivo (58).
+This may reflect that differential contributions of the two tandem domains of Npl3 enable binding to distinct substrates depending on the process.
+Taken together, our NMR and biochemical data demonstrate a critical role of the linker connecting the two RRMs, the conserved sequence motifs in RRM1 and the non-canonical RRM2 for RNA binding.

-Although mRNA binding of all three mutant proteins is reduced in vitro and in vivo (Figure 3, 4A), the functional consequences differ.
+Although mRNA binding of all three mutant proteins is reduced in vitro and in vivo, the functional consequences differ.
 Growth of the three npl3 RNA-binding mutants is affected to a varying extent, likely resulting from the sum of the different processes impaired in these mutants.
 For example, splicing efficiency, nuclear mRNP composition and mRNA export are differentially affected in the three mutants.
-Npl3 is the only SR-like protein that promotes splicing in S. cerevisiae through co-transcriptional recruitment of the U1 and U2 snRNPs to chromatin (77).
+Npl3 is the only SR-like protein that promotes splicing in S. cerevisiae through co-transcriptional recruitment of the U1 and U2 snRNPs to chromatin (85).
 Consistently, all three npl3 mutants are defective in splicing.
-However, while deletion of NPL3 results in intron retention in a subset of pre-mRNAs (77), which also occurs in the npl3-RRM1 and npl3-RRM2 mutants (Figure 4D), intron retention decreases in the npl3-Linker mutant, suggesting that mRNAs are more efficiently spliced.
+However, while deletion of NPL3 results in intron retention in a subset of pre-mRNAs (85), which also occurs in the npl3-RRM1 and npl3-RRM2 mutants, intron retention decreases in the npl3-Linker mutant, suggesting that mRNAs are more efficiently spliced.
 This may reflect the longer residence time of mRNA in the nucleus of npl3-Linker cells as a consequence of the strong nuclear mRNA export defect in this mutant compared to the other two.